 ---

-No. While most homosexual or bisexual people lead successful, happy lives, there are still people who may seek to change their sexual orientation through treatment.
-Usually such a desire arises in connection with the rejection and pressure of the family, society or religious community.
-In fact, homosexuality is not a disease, does not require any treatment, and cannot be changed by any treatment.
+No. Although most gay or bisexual people live successful, happy lives, there are still people who may seek to change their sexual orientation through treatment.
+Typically, such a desire arises in connection with rejection and pressure from family, society or religious community.
+In fact, homosexuality is not a disease, does not require any treatment and cannot be changed by any treatment.

 ---

-In most cases when gays, lesbians or bisexuals seek help from psychologists, they do not want to change their sexual orientation at all, more often they seek advice in connection with the process of "coming out" [telling others about their orientation], in connection with the need to live in conditions of rejection and hostility of others, and most often they are led to a psychologist by exactly the same problems as heterosexually oriented people.
+In most cases, when gays, lesbians or bisexuals seek help from psychologists, they do not at all want to change their sexual orientation; more often they seek advice in connection with the process of “coming out” [telling other people about their orientation], in connection with the need to live in conditions of rejection and hostility from others, and most often they are brought to a psychologist by exactly the same problems as heterosexually oriented people.

 ---